app-json/app.json/README.md

 If the manifest is valid, an empty array is returned.

-### app.toJSON()
+### app.toJSON

-Return a pretty JSON string representation of the manifest, without any superfluous properties.
+Returns a pretty JSON string of the manifest, minus any undocumented properties.

 ### app.getAddonPrices(callback)